CymaBay Therapeutics Inc. (CBAY) Stock: Analyzing the Market Value

 CBAY) stock’s latest price update

-CymaBay Therapeutics Inc. (NASDAQ: CBAY)’s stock price has increased by 1.00 compared to its previous closing price of 9.02. however, the company has experienced a 11.37% increase in its stock price over the last five trading days.
+CymaBay Therapeutics Inc. (NASDAQ: CBAY)’s stock price has increased by 8.10 compared to its previous closing price of 8.27.
+However, the company has seen a gain of 2.88% in its stock price over the last five trading days.

 CBAY’s Market Performance

-CBAY’s stock has risen by 11.37% in the past week, with a monthly rise of 9.10% and a quarterly rise of 118.47%.
-The volatility ratio for the week is 5.09% while the volatility levels for the last 30 days are 4.97% for CymaBay Therapeutics Inc. The simple moving average for the last 20 days is 10.55% for CBAY stock, with a simple moving average of 109.68% for the last 200 days.
+CymaBay Therapeutics Inc. (CBAY) has experienced a 2.88% rise in stock performance for the past week, with a 5.80% rise in the past month, and a 126.90% rise in the past quarter.
+The volatility ratio for the week is 8.34%, and the volatility levels for the past 30 days are at 5.99% for CBAY.
+The simple moving average for the last 20 days is 7.88% for CBAY stock, with a simple moving average of 101.07% for the last 200 days.

 Analysts’ Opinion of CBAY

-Many brokerage firms have already submitted their reports for CBAY stocks, with Cantor Fitzgerald repeating the rating for CBAY by listing it as a “Overweight.”
-The predicted price for CBAY in the upcoming period, according to Cantor Fitzgerald is $9 based on the research report published on April 11th of the previous year 2022.
+Many brokerage firms have already submitted their reports for CBAY stocks, with BTIG Research repeating the rating for CBAY by listing it as a “Buy.”
+The predicted price for CBAY in the upcoming period, according to BTIG Research is $15 based on the research report published on March 09th of the current year 2023.

+Cantor Fitzgerald, on the other hand, stated in their research note that they expect to see CBAY reach a price target of $9.
+The rating they have provided for CBAY stocks is “Overweight” according to the report published on April 11th, 2022.

 H.C.
-Wainwright, on the other hand, stated in their research note that they expect to see CBAY reach a price target of $13, previously predicting the price at $9.
-The rating they have provided for CBAY stocks is “Buy” according to the report published on August 04th, 2020.

-Piper Sandler gave a rating of “Overweight” to CBAY, setting the target price at $12 in the report published on July 31st of the previous year.
+Wainwright gave a rating of “Buy” to CBAY, setting the target price at $13 in the report published on August 04th of the previous year.

 Insider Trading